W. Richard West Sr.: Early life and education

 West attended Concho Indian Boarding School and Haskell Institute in Lawrence, Kansas.
 At that time, Haskell had grades 9-12 and served as a high school; he graduated in 1935.
 (It later gained status as a junior college and then as a four-year college.)
-One of his earliest artistic mentors was painter Carl Sweezy (1881–1953), Southern Arapaho.
+One of his earliest artistic mentors was painter Carl Sweezy (Southern Arapaho, 1881–1953).

 From 1936 to 1938, West attended Bacone College in Muskogee, Oklahoma, where he earned an associate's degree.
-At Bacone, West studied under celebrated artist, Acee Blue Eagle (1907–1959, Muscogee).
-His classmates at Bacone College included Terry Saul and Oscar Howe.
+At Bacone, West studied under celebrated artist, Acee Blue Eagle (Muscogee, 1907–1959).
+His classmates at Bacone College included Terry Saul (Choctaw Nation) and Oscar Howe (Dakota).

 As a young man, West played football and worked in oil fields.

 West enrolled at University of Oklahoma (OU), where he earned a BFA degree in 1941.
 He later returned for graduate work, earning an MFA degree in 1950.
 While at OU, he studied under Swedish-American artist Oscar Jacobson (1882–1996), who mentored the Kiowa Six, other Native American artists.
 West felt that Jacobson's active support of Native Americans helped him cope with the widespread racial prejudice that he encountered in the city of Norman.
+Together Saul, Howe, and West were the first Native Americans to earn master of fine arts degrees.

 In 1941 and 1942, West lived in Phoenix, Arizona, where he studied mural painting under Olle Nordmark (1890–1973), a Swedish-American artist and sculptor.
 West continued post-graduate studies at Northeastern State University, University of Tulsa, and Redlands College.